Federal agency considering ban on gas stoves: report

 A federal agency is considering a ban on gas stoves due to concerns about indoor pollution being linked to childhood asthma, according to a report from Bloomberg News.

-In the December 2022 study, a U.S. Consumer Product Safety Commissioner told Bloomberg that using gas stoves has a “hidden hazard.”
+In the December 2022 study, a U.S. Consumer Product Safety Commissioner told Bloomberg that using gas stoves has a “hidden hazard,” WPRI reports.

 Researchers say the chemicals emitted from the appliances while in use are a “significant trigger,” saying that nitrogen dioxide (NO2), in particular, is known to cause respiratory distress and asthma attacks.